Yes - our YouTube monitor in your Songtrust account makes it easy.

 If you have specific preferences on which videos you do and do not want to claim, please submit your videos in the "Manual Claims" section of the YouTube Monitor in your account.

-*Please note that we can not monetize videos that do not meet YouTube's new eligibility requirements (as of February 20, 2018).
-In order for us to place ads on and monetize a video, the video must be on a channel that has at least 1,000 subscribers and 4,000 hours of watch time over the past 12 months.
+Please note that videos that do not meet YouTube's new eligibility requirements (as of February 20, 2018) cannot be monetized.
+In order for YouTube to place ads on and monetize a video, the video must be on a channel that has at least 1,000 subscribers and 4,000 hours of watch time over the past 12 months.

 Thanks for reading.
 Please rate the article below.